centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 **For what purpose was the dataset created?
 Who created the dataset?
 Who funded the creation of the dataset?**

 Netarkivet is created following the Danish [archival law](https://www.retsinformation.dk/eli/lta/2004/1439).
-From which a text only corpus was derived with the purpose of XXX.
+From which a text only corpus was derived for research purposes, see [4,5].
 This is the subsection from which this dataset is derived.

 This subsection have then been filtered with the intention of training Danish language